 “We are going to keep Thanksgivin’ with our father as [though he] was as live and hearty this day [as] last year,” explained a young man, in 1884, on why his family—mother, brothers, sisters—chose to eat in the cemetery.
 “We’ve brought somethin’ to eat and a spirit-lamp to boil coffee.”

 The picnic-and-relaxation trend can also be understood as the flowering of the rural cemetery movement.
 Whereas American and European graveyards had long been austere places on Church grounds, full of memento mori and reminders not to sin, the new cemeteries were located outside of city centers and designed like gardens for relaxation and beauty.
 Flower motifs replaced skulls and crossbones, and the public was welcomed to enjoy the grounds.

-Eating in graveyards had—and still has historical precedent.
-People picnic among the dead from Guatemala to parts of Greece, and similar traditions involving meals with ancestors are common throughout Asia.
+Eating in graveyards had, and still has, historical precedent.
+People picnic among the dead across the world, from Guatemala to parts of Greece, and similar traditions involving meals with ancestors are common throughout Asia.
 But plenty of Americans believed that picnics in local cemeteries were a “gruesome festivity.”
 This critique, notably from older generations, didn’t stop young adults from meeting up in graveyards.
 Instead it led to debate over proper conduct.